 Founder of Prodigy Mindset™ Gym

 Arlen suffered from severe depression and anxiety during his childhood years.
 He used athletics, particularly soccer, to mask his inner struggles.
 Despite being a four-year varsity letter man, Arlen’s performance waned during his junior and senior years.
 His inner struggles continued festering without resolution.
 He attended Schreiner University and played for the school’s soccer team.
-But Arlen left college and soccer after only one year to pursue film school in Los Angeles.
+But Arlen left college and soccer after only two years to pursue film school in Los Angeles.
 It was there that he found a lifelong passion for photography.